course-details-portlet

 Course content

-Globalisation is the buzzword of the 21st century.
-Yet the global is not a given and must be reproduced through intense and highly unequal exchanges.
-Today the Internet, mobile phones, and cheaper airplane tickets are accelerating and complicating these exchanges.
-Multinational corporations, financial markets and free-trade agreements are producing global flows of merchandise, capital, movies and advertisements on a scale and speed as never before.
-The global movement of images and ideas is no longer impeded by the maintenance of a costly infrastructure that once separated the "developed" from the "underdeveloped" worlds.
-Thus, the world is undergoing a transition in which communities are becoming interconnected through myriad economic, political, and technological changes.
+Globalization refers to global flows of people, ideas, images, information, merchandise, capital and more on a scale and speed as never before.
+With these global movements, the world is undergoing a transition in which communities are becoming interconnected through myriad economic, ecological, political, and technological changes.
 Many of these changes are induced from several centers, especially "the West," and this process affects people’s lives and cultures in new and often unpredictable ways.

-This course examines how local cultures, ecologies, and people’s lives are being affected by "globalisation" in multiple and not necessarily positive ways.
-For analytical purposes, we reflect on globalisation through three distinct processes:
+This course examines how local cultures, ecologies, and people’s lives are being affected by globalization in multiple and sometimes not necessarily positive ways.
+For analytical purposes, we reflect on globalization through three distinct processes:

 Learning outcome

-Skills: The course provides insights into different ethnographic, historical, and analytical approaches for understanding theories of power in the historical and contemporary development of globalization.
+The course provides insights into different ethnographic, historical, and analytical approaches for understanding theories of power in the historical and contemporary Anthropocene globalization.

 Learning methods and activities